Towerofdragons/IKONEX-Academy/USER_GUIDE.md

 Sign in at the login screen.
 The session token is stored in browser `localStorage` and sent with every API request.

+Please note that Render spins down inactive projects.
+Requests made durimg a sleep period may take up to 50 seconds to be handled.

 ### Recommended Workflow

 ```text